 It has been proven that drinking plenty of water increases children’s mental alertness and so helps them to learn more effectively.

-Fresh, chilled & filtered, mains-supplied water is freely available for the children.
-Each child has their own named plastic water bottle, which they can refill from the water coolers as necessary and which is kept easily accessible at all times.
+Fresh, mains-supplied water is freely available for the children.
+Each child has their own named plastic water bottle, which they can refill as necessary.
 Bottles can be purchased from the School Office.
 In keeping with our school Food Policy ‘children may only drink plain, unflavoured water’.

 VERY IMPORTANT: St Andrew’s is a ‘nut-free’ zone